 In the rest of this post, we’ll look at how a few businesses are using recurring, automated, personalized emails to extend their product into the inbox.

 Have you tried Vero?Tools to help you design, automate and coordinate the messages you send your customers, whether you have 1 or 10 million.
 Find out more

 Quora: The Daily Email Product

-Wren Lanier, the design and UX lead from Highrise, sums up the Quora daily newsletter perfectly: “In a perfect world, all the emails I receive would be this interesting.”
+Wren Lanier, the design and UX lead from Highrise, said: “In a perfect world, all the emails I receive would be this interesting.”